Out of Limits: Background

 While on tour with a band called the Routers, Gordon wrote the Marketts' first release on the Warner Bros. label and their biggest hit, an instrumental called "Outer Limits".
 First pressings were issued as "Outer Limits", named and surf-styled after the television program of the same name.
 However, Rod Serling sued the Marketts for quoting the four note motif from his television show, The Twilight Zone, without his approval, which resulted in the change of the title to "Out of Limits".
 The record has been described as "an intriguing up-beat disc with a galloping rhythm".

 Chart performance

 The song peaked at No. 3 in February 1964 on the Hot 100 for two weeks and on Cashbox for one week.
 It stayed on both the Hot 100 and Cashbox for 14 weeks.
-The song sold over a million copies globally, topped the charts on many U.S. radio stations, and earned Gordon a BMI award.
+It sold over a million copies globally, topped the charts on many U.S. radio stations, and earned Gordon a BMI award.
 It brought the studio group national prominence, and many radio, nightclub and personal appearances.